Overview

 Parent References

 The parents field contains refs to parent FileMeta objects, not raw file IDs.
-This allows reconstructing the full directory path by walking the parent chain.
+This allows reconstructing the full directory path by walking the parent chain, which is now the primary restore/listing model for new snapshots.

 HAMT Node